 - Fort Wayne Fact Sheet (PDF)

 For more information about completed reef projects, see: Past Projects

 Returning Sturgeon to the Detroit River

 UM News, January 2017.
 University of Michigan researchers are part of a multi-institution team working to restore lake sturgeon, which were once common in the Great Lakes.
 Watch more videos.

 The Need for Restoration

 Many fish seek out rocky areas in fast-flowing currents in order to deposit their eggs during spawning season.
-Unfortunately, many of the natural limestone reefs and rocky areas were destroyed in the Detroit and St. Clair rivers when shipping channels were constructed.
-Similar spawning areas in tributary rivers were made inaccessible as a result of dams.
-Despite massive population declines, the waterways connecting Lakes Huron and Erie continue to support the largest remaining population of lake sturgeon in the Great Lakes.
+However, many of the natural limestone reefs and rocky areas were destroyed in the Detroit and St. Clair rivers when shipping channels were constructed.
+Similar spawning areas in tributary rivers were made inaccessible as a result of dams or were damaged by development and sedimentation.